-ISBE's 21st Century Community Learning Centers (21st CCLC) is one of the largest funding streams in the state and prioritizes serving students at low-achieving schools in high-poverty communities.
-This program supports agencies in creating community learning centers that provide supplemental academic support during OST.
-93

-The After School Programs grant, funded ISBE, offers competitions to school districts and non-school districts (i.e., community organizations) for afterschool and OST programming.
-This grant was funded at a total of for FY23, allocating to school districts and in competitive grants to community organizations.
-The purpose of this program is to improve academic outcomes for youth in a safe environment.
-Further, this program encourages the use of partnerships within funded communities to provide high-quality services and enrichment opportunities.
-94
+ISBE's 21st Century Community Learning Centers (21st CCLC) is one of the largest funding streams in the state and prioritizes serving students at low-achieving schools in highpoverty communities.
+This program supports agencies in creating community learning centers that provide supplemental academic support during OST.90 The After School Programs grant, funded by ISBE, offers competitions to school districts and non-school districts (i.e., community organizations) for afterschool and OST programming.
+This grant was funded at a total of for FY23, allocating for FY23, allocating for school districts and for school districts and for school districts and for school districts of school districts and for school districts and for school districts of school districts and for school districts this program is to improve academic outcomes for youth in a safe environment.
+Further, this program encourages the use of partnerships within funded communities to provide high-quality services and enrichment opportunities.91

-IDHS funds the Teen Responsibility, Education, Achievement, Caring, and Hope (Teen REACH) program, serving students ages six to 17 to prevent juvenile crime through afterschool programs.
-95
+The IDHS funds the Teen Responsibility, Education, Achievement, Caring, and Hope (Teen REACH) program, serving students ages six to 17 to prevent juvenile crime through afterschool programs.92

-IDHS, with the Illinois Office of Firearm Violence Prevention (OFVP), is also funding Reimagine Public Safety Act (RPSA) grant opportunities for (a) violence prevention services, (b) youth development services, and (c) youth intervention.96
+IDHS, with the Illinois Office of Firearm Violence Prevention, is also funding Reimagine Public Safety Act (RPSA) grant opportunities for (a) violence prevention services, (b) youth development services, and (c) youth intervention.93